iov-one/iov-core/README.md

 [main contributors](https://github.com/iov-one/iov-core/graphs/contributors)
 before starting on a PR.
-If you don't know where to start, we try to tag ["good first issues"](https://github.com/iov-one/iov-core/issues?q=is%3Aissue+is%3Aopen+label%3A%22good+first+issue%22) that provide a nice way to get started with the iov-core repo.
+If you don't know where to start, we try to tag ["good first issues"](https://github.com/iov-one/iov-core/issues?q=is%3Aissue+is%3Aopen+label%3A%22good+first+issue%22) that provide a nice way to get started with the IOV-Core repo.

 ### Development Environment